junh1024/junh1024-Documents/Music/How to make good mixes.md

 - If there's a song you really want to include between 2 other ones, but it's off by 1st, OK, you can try changing the pitch to fit
 - If there's a song that ascends key at the end and you don't want it to so it fits better, you can force it down using pitchshifting.
 But you might find a section with your desired key earlier in the song.
 - If there's a song that doesn't ascend key at the end and you want it to so it fits better, you can force it up using pitchshifting.
 This might make the song better & also increase energy.
-- pitchshifting may create artefacts, see my [Pitchshifting Tips in my Mashup Guide](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20\(good\)%20mashups%20V2.md#pitchshifting-tips)
+- pitchshifting may create artefacts, see my [Pitchshifting Tips in my Mashup Guide](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20good%20mashups%20V2.md#pitchshifting-tips)

 Instruments
 ---
-It's not uncommon to have a section of 8 bars where ingoing & outgoing songs are both played, maybe with a hipass on the incoming piece.
+You can overlay 2 clips to join them, with a section of 8 bars (or longer), maybe with a hi &/ lopass on 1 or both.
 Sometimes you might need more separation than EQ to help glue them together.
 You can use Yellow DrumExtract to isolate the drums, or you can use VSTi to recreate some motifs.
 As of mid-2020, there are 2 DJ apps that have vox/drums/other separation.
 I expect more will follow, and VSTs too.

 Fades
 ---